catjobe/BIS15W2024_cberevoescu/lab7/lab7_hw.md

         filter(year == 2000) %>% #filtering by the year 2000
         group_by(country) %>% #grouping the data by the categorical variable country summarize(overall_catch = sum(catch, na.rm = T)) %>% #calculating the overall catch values
-        arrange(desc(overall_catch)) #arranging the data to show the countries that had the largest ovcerall catches in the year 2000 first
+        arrange(desc(overall_catch)) #arranging the data to show the countries that had the largest overall catches in the year 2000 first
 ```

 ```